Amyz1ng/EliteFitness/README.md

 The welcome area on the hompage looks good on all devices.
 This is the main introduction to the brand and sets a nice tone for the business brand.

-As a user, I want to be able to access information about the various food items available to me.
+As a user, I want to be able to access information about the various product items available to me.

 The menu has their own page.
-As well as a downloadable link in the footer which will download the entire menu As a user, I want to be able to contact someone to place a food order or make a reservation.
+As a user, I want to be able to look at products and add them to my shopping cart.

-The reservation form allows the user to select which day, time and how many people you would like to book for.
+The registration form allows the user to create an account to save orders and show past order infomation.

-Social link on the footer onall pages will allow the user to PM or DM the business through social media.
+Social link will allow the user to PM or DM the business through social media.
 As a user, I want to be able to be able to find the business location.

 ## Further Testing